vfarcic/vfarcic.github.io/docs/eks.md

-# Using EKS As A Kubernetes In AWS
+# Using EKS As A Kubernetes Cluster In AWS

 ---